 Joseph was born in 1844 and registered as Peter, was married and appears on the censuses as Joseph, and at his death on June 4th, 1923 became Joseph Peter.

-In December 1862 he had married Mary Ann Reynolds, daughter of Eastwood-born lacemaker John Birkin Reynolds and Ann (nee Sisson) and then went to live close to his in-laws in North Street.
+On December 14th, 1862 he had married Mary Ann Reynolds, daughter of Eastwood-born lacemaker John Birkin Reynolds and Ann (nee Sisson) and then went to live close to his in-laws in North Street.
 He and Mary Ann died around the corner, at 4 Station Road, their home for over 30 years.

-Before Adeline was born he had married Club Row resident Eliza Thompson, daughter of lace hand John and Fanny (nee Chambers) in October 1848 and then moved into Bath Street.
-For the rest of his life he didn’t stray far and died at 3 East Street in 1899.
+Lacemaker James Aldred was the oldest son of Samuel and Lucy.
+On October 2nd, 1848, he had married Club Row resident Eliza Thompson, daughter of lace hand John and Fanny (nee Chambers) and then moved into Bath Street.

 Lacemaker John was his younger brother who lived in this area of Bath Street for the first 40 years of his life until in September 1872 he married Nottingham-born Emma Woodhouse, daughter of silk hand John and Ann (nee Jackson).
 Thereafter he and his wife left to live at Auckland Street in Nottingham.